ICEI-PUC-Minas-PMGES-TI/PMG-ES-2024-1-PES-SATDLLM/README.md

 ```

 ## Requirements
+*Python version must be >= 3.10*

-To reproudce the study, you need the following dependencies installed:
+To reproduce the study, you need the following dependencies installed:
 ```bash
 pip install google-generativeai
 pip install openai